AUTOMATIC TRANSMISSION GETS ROLLING

 THE AUTOMATIC SAFETY TRANSMISSION

-By this time, Thompson had developed a new four-speed semiautomatic transmissions, patents for which were filed in October 1934 and October 1935 (U.S. Patent Nos.
+By this time, Thompson had developed a new four-speed semiautomatic transmission, patent applications for which were filed in October 1934 and October 1935 (U.S. Patent Nos.
 2,195,605 and 2,193,304 respectively).
-The transmission used two servo-operated planetary gearsets and an additional set of spur gears, interposed between the clutch and front gearset, for neutral and reverse.
-Thompson specified a conventional single-plate friction clutch, but it was strictly a stopgap; he still wanted to eventually substitute a fluid coupling, but his tiny team hadn’t yet had time to design one.
+The transmission used two servo-operated planetary gearsets with an additional set of gears, interposed between the clutch and front gearset, for neutral and reverse.
+Thompson specified a conventional single-plate friction clutch, but it was strictly a stopgap.
+He still wanted to eventually substitute a fluid coupling, but his tiny team hadn’t yet had time to design a suitable one.

 The semiautomatic transmission’s rear servo (and thus the rear gearset) was controlled by the driver using a selector lever on the steering column, but the front servo functioned automatically, shifting from direct drive to reduction and back based on throttle position and road speed; the latter was signaled by a centrifugal governor driven by the transmission output shaft.

 The idea was that the driver would start in Neutral, disengage the friction clutch with the clutch pedal, and select Low for a first-gear start, followed in short order by an automatic shift to second.
 Obtaining third and fourth required shifting manually from Low to High (which did not require de-clutching).
 The transmission would then shift automatically between third and fourth gears.